brandonhanks/camberville-pogo-tools/README.md

 # How to contribute

-If you want to contribute what you can see, first import the latest [IITC-pogo.json](IITC-pogo.json), then export it and submit a pull request with the updated file.
+If you want to contribute what you can see, first import the latest [IITC-pogo.json](IITC-pogo.json), then export the combined data as a new IITC-pogo.json.
+Add it to your repo and submit a pull request with the updated file.

-If you don't know how to use git, you can email me your IITC-pogo.json at <bhanks@mit.ede> and I can add it for you.
+If you don't know how to use git, you can email me your IITC-pogo.json at <bhanks@mit.edu> and I can add it for you.

 # Resources and communities